hicommonwealth/edgeware-documentation/docs/quickstart/set-up-a-full-node.md

 We recommend a node with at least 2GB of RAM, and Ubuntu 18.04 x64.
 Other operating systems will require adjustments to these instructions.

 If you are running a public node, set up DNS from a domain name that you own to point to the server.
+The DNS target needs to be type A and not Redirect type.
 We will use `testnet1.edgewa.re`. \(You don't need to do this if you are setting up a private node.\)

 SSH into the server.